Some Nebraska parks will reopen to RV camping on May 20

 Campgrounds at Nebraska’s national forests and grasslands are closed until May 31 unless regional officials decide otherwise.

-“After that, we will have a transition plan to being open again,” Bessey district ranger Julie Bain said.
+“After that, we will have a transition plan for being open again,’’ Bessey district ranger Julie Bain said.

 Closures include campgrounds in the Pine Ridge and Bessey Ranger Districts of the Nebraska National Forest.

-Tim Buskirk, the Pine Ridge district ranger, said officials will work with local communities and partners to make those decisions.
+Tim Buskirk, the Pine Ridge district ranger, said they’ll work with local communities and partners to make those decisions.

 Trails and trailheads remain open.